LPS is addressing some of the most challenging issues in urban education – and finding solutions.

 Ellen DiGiacomo, Director of Technology

 Ms. DiGiacomo is the Director of Technology for Leadership Public Schools.
 Prior to joining LPS, Ms. DiGiacomo was Associate Director of IT Operations at Exelixis, a development-stage biotechnology company dedicated to the discovery and development of novel small molecule therapeutics for the treatment of cancer and other serious diseases.
 Ms. DiGiacomo spent 25 years in Information Technology holding positions as Director of Global IT for Gupta Software, Director of Global IT Operations for Clarent Technologies, and Director of Global Networks and Technology Operations at TIBCO Software.
 She began her technology career working for the Southern Pacific Railroad in San Francisco as a Telecom and Network Engineer from 1980 – 1995.
-Ms. DiGiacomo holds a a B.S. from Golden GateUniversity and a Master’s in Information Systems from University of Phoenix.
+Ms. DiGiacomo holds a degree in Electronics Engineering, a B.S. from Golden GateUniversity and a Master’s in Information Systems from University of Phoenix.

 Ms. Epstein is the Director of Data, Assessment and Intervention for Leadership Public Schools.
 Amy has worked as an administrator and consultant with many school districts, schools, foundations, and other non-profit organizations to advance evidence-based dialogue and decision-making.
 Prior to joining LPS, Ms. Epstein worked for 8 years with the OaklandUnifiedSchool District, serving as Data Systems Designer, Coordinator of Data Analysis and Support and Manager of Performance Culture.
 She began developing her data-related skills “on the job” while serving as a school-based social worker and center director from 1992-1998.
 Areas of expertise include data systems, assessment of student learning, inquiry processes and tools, stakeholder surveys, and program evaluation.
 She holds a B.A. from WesleyanUniversity and a Master’s in Social Work degree from San Francisco State University.